Coronary Artery Bypass Graft (CABG) Surgery

 If you have coronary artery disease (CAD), medications and lifestyle changes can manage your symptoms and help you stay healthy.
 But if the condition worsens, you may need heart surgery to help prevent a heart attack.

-At the Henry Ford Heart and Vascular Institute, our skilled heart surgeons have expertise in a variety of coronary artery bypass graft surgery techniques.
+At Henry Ford Heart & Vascular, our skilled heart surgeons have expertise in a variety of coronary artery bypass graft surgery techniques.
 We work closely with you and your cardiologist or primary care provider to decide whether heart surgery may be right for you.

 What is coronary artery bypass graft (CABG) surgery?